Page

 solution to the hat brim shadow challenge.

-length, free-standing mirror in the next room, and it usually
+a full length, free-standing mirror in the next room, and

-stays there.
-For this sitting, at Jessica's request, we pull
+it usually stays there.
+For this sitting, at Jessica's

-once in a while, but I don't like doing it because it slows the
+this every once in a while, but I don't like doing it because

 |